 Use simple words.

 |This will be the base for describing the important language parts of Globish.|

 Globish is for both written communication and for spoken communication.

 Students who spoke Hungarian, Finish, Hindi, Polish, German, and Mandarin helped in a study.
 The study shows that seven sounds are a problem for all the speakers.
 The vowel sounds in the following words are a problem for all the speakers: mud, near, no, now, face, bad.
 Also, all speakers had a problem with the 'th' sound in the word 'thing'.

 Globish the World Over discusses pronunciation.
-"Globish pronunciation has fewer necessary sounds than traditional English" because Globish speakers do not necessarily need to speak with native English fluency.
+"Globish pronunciation has fewer necessary sounds than traditional English" because Globish speakers do not need to speak with native English fluency.

 Reviews of books that are about English for international readers